-In computing net income, the method of accounting must be the same method used in computing federal net income.
+In computing unrelated business taxable income, the method of accounting must be the same method used in computing federal unrelated business taxable income.
 However, if the method used for federal purposes isn't authorized under the Internal Revenue Code in effect for Wisconsin, use a method authorized under the Internal Revenue Code in effect for Wisconsin.